akhileshthite/covid19-vaccine-finder/README.md

 ## Contributors
-I highly encourage you to raise issues & PRs for new enhancements.
+I highly encourage you to raise issues & PRs for bugs & new enhancements.

 | [Commands](docs/git-commands.md) |
 | ------------- |